Storyblok Raises $80M Series C - Read News

 By getting rid of these 2 root causes, you can give yourself a pretty strong base and future-proof your digital commerce.
 But of course, making the decision to change your content solution can be a pretty complex task.
 There are many variables to take into account.

-Section titled Should you really change your legacy content solution?
 Should you really change your legacy content solution?

 There is no simple answer to this question, as each individual case has its own story.
 You should always consider your specific needs and evaluate your options.
 However, to make things a bit easier for your, here’s a quick comparison table between a typical legacy system and a typical headless one: